Interacting Regional Policies in Containing a Disease: Simulation Details

-We take the symptomatic rate as 43.2\% \citeNew{lavezzo2020suppression}, and the power of the test as 79\% \citeNew{kucirka2020variation}.
 Following estimates from the literature (5-15\%), we set $\alpha=0.1$ \cite{hortaccsu2020estimating,li2020substantial}.
-So, the detection rate is roughly 1 in 3.
-In the simulations, each node is either detected or not during the first period in which it can be detected, and no information comes after that.
-When $\tau=0$, any detection occurs as soon as they are infected and when $\tau>0$ this happens in the $\tau+1$th period of infection.
+In the simulations, each node is either detected or not during the first period in which it can be detected.
+Nodes that are detected are classified as such until recovery.
+Nodes that are undetected remain undetected (and so the $\alpha$ probability of detection is done once in the $\tau+1$st period, and only in that period).

-As outlined in the main text, we begin by using $\theta=5$ and $\tau=3$ \citeNew{lauer2020incubation,hortaccsu2020estimating,li2020substantial, covidlength}.
+As outlined in the main text, we begin by using $\theta=5$ and $\tau=3$ \cite{lauer2020incubation,hortaccsu2020estimating,li2020substantial, covidlength}.